 Subsequent amendments to the US Constitution also play a role in protecting rights.
-The Fourteenth Amendment (passed in 1868) states that “the right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude.”
-The Fifteenth Amendment (passed 1870) prohibits the denial of a citizen of the right to vote based on that citizen’s “race, color, or previous condition of servitude”.
+The Fourteenth Amendment (passed in 1868) states that “the right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, colour, or previous condition of servitude.”
+The Fifteenth Amendment (passed 1870) prohibits the denial of a citizen of the right to vote based on that citizen’s “race, colour or previous condition of servitude”.
 And the Nineteenth Amendment (passed 1920) protects the voting rights of women by declaring that “…the right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex.”
 These rights have been added to the US Constitution over time, as African-Americans and women have fought for – and won – their respective rights.

 Upholding the rights expressed in the Constitution is the role of the Supreme Court.
 The Supreme Court constitutes the judicial branch of the United States government and contains nine justices, appointed for life by the President.
 The Supreme Court interprets the Constitution, determines whether legislation and executive orders are constitutionally valid, and acts as the highest court of appeal.
-In these respects it is similar to our own High Court – however because the US Constitution contains a Bill of Rights, the US Supreme Court hears more rights-based cases.
+In these respects it is similar to our own High Court – however, because the US Constitution contains a Bill of Rights, the US Supreme Court hears more rights-based cases.
 There have been many Supreme Court rulings that protect individual rights, such as Roe v.
 Wade (1973) which protected a woman’s right to terminate her pregnancy before a certain point, and Lawrence v.
 Texas (2003) which overturned a State law criminalising homosexual activity.

 The United States also protects the rights of its citizens through Federal and State legislation and the courts.
 The Civil Rights Act (US, 1964) was instrumental in allowing African-Americans voting equality with whites.
 The Americans with Disabilities Act (US, 1990) forbids discrimination against persons based on any disability they may have.
 Many US States have passed laws protecting the rights of gays and lesbians, such as the Wisconsin Non-Discrimination Law (2007).
 A few States have extended their rights by recognising same-sex marriage, though this is controversial and in dispute.